-A report on the struggles of Iranian asylum seekers making a new life in Australia last night won a University of Technology Sydney student the Alan Knight award for student journalism.
+A report on the struggles of Iranian asylum seekers making a new life in Australia last night won a University of Technology Sydney student the Alan Knight Award for student journalism.

 Caitlin Maloney, 21, a second-year journalism student, from Marrickville, was awarded the gong at the NSW Premier’s Multicultural Communications Awards in a gala event at the Sydney Theatre Company.